isc-projects/stork/doc/user/install.rst

 does not affect already-registered agents.
 The new token must be used for any new registrations.

-The server token can be regenerated in the ``How to Install Agent on New Machine`` dialog box available after navigating to the ``Services -> Machines`` page.
+The server token can be regenerated in the ``Installing Stork Agent on a New Machine`` dialog box available after navigating to the ``Services -> Machines`` page.

 Agent Setup Summary